ahtn/keyplus/ports/linux/README.md

 To kill the daemon run:

 ```
-kill $(cat /tmp/keyplusd.lock)
+keyplusd -k
 ```

 If you have built the project in debug mode, you can also use `DEBUG_EXIT_KEY` to kill the daemon.
-By default this value is set to `~`/`KEY_GRAVE`.
-Note that this is the value of the key before it is remapped by keyplus.
+By default this value is set to `KEY_F1`.
+This is the value of the key before it is remapped by keyplus.
+To disable this feature, set `DEBUG_EXIT_KEY=0`.